Convert 5 8 To Inches

 Method 2: Using a Calculator

 Most calculators have a fraction-to-decimal function.
-Simply input the fraction 5/8, and the calculator will directly provide the decimal equivalent, which is 0.625 inches.
+This leads to simply input the fraction 5/8, and the calculator will directly provide the decimal equivalent, which is 0.
+625 inches.

 Method 3: Converting to a Decimal Manually

 If you don't have a calculator handy, you can perform long division manually to obtain the decimal equivalent.
-This method involves dividing the numerator (5) by the denominator (8).
+This method involves dividing the numerator (5) by the denominator (8) It's one of those things that adds up..

 0.625